Hospitaller colonization of the Americas: History

-Seeking a way to keep his position, Poincy in 1649 suggested that the Order of Malta buy the islands.
+Seeking to keep his position, Poincy in 1649 suggested that the Order of Malta buy the islands.
 By this time the Company was languishing.
 Poincy himself, by defying its authority, had shown its ineffectiveness.
 At the same time, Cardinal Mazarin, France's chief minister, was busy with the Peace of Westphalia and could not devote his attention to colonization.
 In 1651 the company was dissolved; its exploitation rights were sold to various parties.
 Martinique, Guadeloupe, and several other islands were sold to private individuals.

 The Hospitallers, with the approval of the Grand Master Lascaris, bought Saint-Christophe, along with Poincy's newly established dependencies of Saint Croix, Saint Barthélemy, and Saint Martin.
 The Knights' ambassador to the French court, Jacques de Souvré, signed the agreement.
 The Order's proprietary rights were confirmed in a treaty with France two years later: while the king would remain sovereign, the Knights would have complete temporal and spiritual jurisdiction on their islands.
 The only limits to their rule were that they could send only French knights to govern the islands, and upon the accession of each new King of France they were to provide a gold crown worth 1,000 écus.